 I ordered Bún chả and Tom ordered the Chả cá for our dinner in Hanoi Old Quarter.
 The broth for the Bún chả was so good that I could have climbed into the bowl to swim around in it.
 Tom was equally blown away by the Chả cá.
 Prepared in the style of La Vong, the fish is brought to the table, still frying on a sizzling skillet.
 The delicate flavours of the turmeric and dill play together with the fish wonderfully.
-Although we didn’t experience one of the traditional Chả cá venues, we can seriously recommend Duongs for a more upmarket dining experience than traditional street food.
-For us it was probably the best restaurant in Hanoi.
+Although we didn’t experience one of the traditional Chả cá venues, we can seriously recommend Duongs for a more upmarket dining experience than the traditional street food.
+For us, it was probably the best restaurant in Hanoi.
 Despite being far more upmarket, two main courses with two drinks will set you back no more than around $20.
 Otherwise, organise yourself better than we did and visit Chả cá La Vong during lunch or evening service.

 Cháo sườn is a rice porridge with pork spare ribs.
 We came across this dish entirely by accident, being hungry and stumbling no further than the end of the street where we were staying.
 As well as the delicious banh mi, there was also a street food stall selling Cháo sườn.